A solid grounding in foundational public health knowledge. Cutting-edge curriculum featuring case studies on the latest public health issues.

 The Council on Education for Public Health (CEPH) Board of Councilors acted at its September 6, 2019, meeting to accredit the Master of Public Health (MPH) Program at Walden University for a five-year term, based on an application for accreditation submitted on February 3, 2018.
 On June 5, 2020, the CEPH Board of Councilors accredited the Doctor of Public Health (DrPH) at Walden University, after reviewing an accreditation application submitted on April 21, 2020.
-Based on CEPH procedures and the documentation submitted, the effective accreditation date of both of these programs is February 3, 2018.
 CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and programs of public health.
 CEPH accreditation provides assurance that the program has been evaluated and met accepted public health profession standards in practice, research, and service.
-For a copy of the final self-study document and/or final accreditation report, please contact the dean of the School of Health Sciences (adchshealth @mail.waldenu.edu).
+For a copy of the final self-study document and/or final accreditation report, please contact the dean of the College of Health Sciences and Public Policy ([email protected]).

 Note on Certification:

 The National Board of Public Health Examiners (NBPHE) offers the Certified in Public Health (CPH) credential as a voluntary core credential for public health professionals.
 As the eligibility criteria may change periodically, students should visit https://www.nbphe.org/eligibility for more information about certification in public health.
 It is the individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification.
 Walden makes no representations or guarantees that completion of Walden coursework or programs will permit an individual to obtain national certification or practice as a public health professional in the state where they intend to practice.